MLH-Fellowship/ChamberOfSecrets-Backend/documentation/docs/chamber-of-secrets.md

 ---
 ---

-Built on the principles of *Ethical Data*, **Chamber of Secrets** is a redifined Digital Locker system straight out of the magical Hrry Potter universe created J.K.
+Built on the principles of *Ethical Data*, **Chamber of Secrets** is a redefined Digital Locker system straight out of the magical Harry Potter universe created by J.K.
 Rowling.
 Inspired by the *One-Who-Must-Not-Be-Named*, Lord Voldermort himself, we ensure that your data is accessible to you, and **only you**.

 :::note